belsonna/belonasonna-github.io/index.md

 ## News

-- **January 2022**: Excited to begin my PhD at the Australian National University.
+- **January 2022**: Excited to begin my PhD with Dr Alban Grastien in the Humanizing Machine Intelligence at the Australian National University.
 - **October 2021**: I was thrilled to be granted my student visa to Australia.
 I couldn’t wait to travel to Canberra to start my PhD journey once the borders reopened after the COVID lockdowns.
 - **September 2021**: I am excited to receive a signed copy of the book [*THE AI THOUGHT BOOK: Inspirational Thoughts & Quotes on Artificial Intelligence*](https://www.amazon.com.au/dp/B08Z4BWN1X?ref_=mr_referred_us_au_au) from the author [Murat Durmus](https://www.linkedin.com/in/ceosaisoma/).